Do you have any questions about our Centre for Advanced Training programme?

 Find the answers you may have with our Frequently asked questions below

 Frequently Asked Questions about CAT

 Not necessarily.
-We are looking for potential, so it’s not necessary to have had lots of experience already.
+We’re looking for potential.
 However, we do want to see if you can demonstrate the creativity, dedication and enthusiasm to pursue a career in dance.

-CAT is a course in contemporary dance and you may want to continue with a range of other activities, including other dance styles.
-You will need to be able to attend all the classes and additional activities on the scheme so you may need to consider how you manage your time.
+You may want to continue with a range of other activities, including other dance styles.
+Please note to be on the programme it is expected you attend all the classes and additional activities on the scheme, so please consider how you manage your time.